tonicpow/embed-legacy/README.md

 ```

 ## Documentation
-Full documentation and script generator can be [found here](https://tonicpow.com/?affiliate=$tonicpow).
+Full documentation and a script generator can be [found here](https://tonicpow.com/?affiliate=$tonicpow).

-This embed script converts [$handcash](https://handcash.io/) handles to wallet addresses on-the-fly when loading.
-You can supply a [$handcash](https://handcash.io/) handle via `data-pubkey`.

-This embed sends across data from using the [sticker protocol](https://sticker.planaria.network/)

 |Attribute |Example |Description |
 |:---|:---|:---|